chessturo/linear-algebra/pages/ch1/intro-systems.md

 lines intersect.
 This visual representation is helpful for understanding *why* we can get one of the three types of sets of solutions we talked about earlier.
-No solutions corresponds to a system like this, where the lines are parallel:
+No solutions correspond to a system like this, where the lines are parallel:

 ![parallel lines](/assets/img/plots/ch1/parallel_lines.png)